box/developer.box.com/content/guides/tooling/cli/quick-start/2-install-and-configure.md

 <!--alex ignore execute-->
 Open your terminal or command line and execute the command: `box login -n example_name`.

+Copy the Client ID and Client Secret into the terminal window, once asked for those pieces of information.

 <!-- markdownlint-enable line-length -->

 <ImageFrame center>